andreasebbehoj/ebbehoej.dk/content/post/stata-ressources-for-beginners/index.md

 ### Conclusion

 I hope some of these ressources are useful to you.
-Remember, that whatever the question, Google probably knows the answer.
+Feel free to reach out if you have questions, comments, or suggestions for other good Stata ressources for beginners.